 Many scales have been created to measure optimism.
 These are Life Orientation Test Revised or (LOT-R), Generalized Expectancy of Success Scale Revised (GESS-R), Optimism-Pessimism Scale, and Attributional Style (Carver, n.d.).
-The last one is Explanatory style which consists three viewpoints; Permanence: things will always go bad, Pervasiveness: attribute the outcome as universal or specific, Personalization: Internal or External about self esteem (Seligman, 2011)
+The last one is an explanatory style which consists of three viewpoints; Permanence: things will always go bad, pervasiveness: attribute the outcome as universal or specific, Personalization: Internal or External about self-esteem (Seligman, 2011)

 - Related: The PERMA Model: A Scientific Theory of Happiness

 There are many studies that show the effect of how thinking optimistically or pessimistically creates the impacts on your life.
 According to Martin Seligman’s book, Learned Optimism, pessimism increases depression, anxiety, failure, poor health, and it worsens feelings no matter the outcome is (Seligman, 2011).

 In contrast, based on studies such as, “Dispositional Optimism and Stress-Induced Changes in Immunity and Negative Mood“, optimism is found to be “protective for physical and mental health by counteracting stress-induced increases in inflammation and boosting the adjuvant effects of acute stress (Brydon et al., 2009).”